• Skip to main content

 • They’re easy to open, even for little kids, and the lids come in a variety of colors.

 Any drawbacks?
 They’re not leak-proof.
-We got a set of their Mini Dippers containers for sauces and dips.
+Get some leak-proof containers for sauces and dips.

 Approximate Cost: $14 for 4 containers/Find It: EasyLunchboxes (there are a lot of knock-offs, so be sure you’re getting the real deal!)